mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 As I gained more experience, I began to see opportunities for deeper improvements in code I was reviewing.
 It's a very different experience for a senior dev to get simple, easily addressable notes from a junior dev.
 I realized it's much more unpleasant for a junior dev to get deep notes from a more senior dev.

 If a code review comes to you as a D, the only way you're getting it up to an A+ is if you go eight rounds of review.
-By the end of it, the author will hate you and will hate doing code reviews with you.
+By the end of it, the author will hate you and will never want to send you a code review ever again.

 If I get a D code review now, I try to help the author get it to a C or a B-.
 Usually, I find that the next code review they send me will start at a C.